-In this article, we take a look at common problems that trigger the check engine light to come on in GMC vehicles and how to read the fault codes yourself with an OBD-II scanner.
+This article looks at common problems that trigger the check engine light in GMC vehicles and how to read the fault codes yourself with an OBD-II scanner.

 Depending on the cause of the check engine light on your GMC, you may notice any of the following problems: